moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 4. in your terminal, run `docker-compose up`
 5. open another terminal window and again navigate to your project directory
 6. log into your local Pulumi backend with `pulumi login --local` (so it doesn't try to connect to our S3-stored Pulumi backends)
-7. run tests with `pytest tests --disable-warnings -vv`
+7. run tests with `pytest tests -vv -W ignore::DeprecationWarning`

 If you have problems with the tests, try restarting Localstack between test runs.
 In its terminal window, press `ctrl-c` to stop it, then run `localstack start` again.
 You shouldn't _have_ to do this, as resources will be destroyed after each test run, but it can be useful as it will completely destroy and recreate your fake AWS environment.